acceleratescience/acceleratescience.github.io/_resources/machine-learning-for-science-bridging-data-driven-and-mechanistic-modelling.md

 ---
 layout: resources-single
-title: "Machine learning for science: bridging data-driven and mechanistic modelling"
+title: "Machine Learning for Science: Bridging Data-Driven and Mechanistic Modelling"
 category: additional-resources
 ---
 In September 2022, the Accelerate programme convened 30 researchers from across disciplines at a Dagstuhl workshop on ‘Machine learning for science: bridging data-driven and mechanistic modelling’.
 Two